 PAPPUS brings together educators from six European countries, to collaborate, share knowledge and expertise and create a unique resource for schools, play settings and families.

 We know that immersion in the natural world is essential for children's emotional and mental wellbeing, and active learning is also great for their physical health.
 PAPPUS provides teachers, play workers and families with 'springboards' to inspire high quality learning and play using easily sourced plants.

 The PAPPUS Toolkit offers 'springboards' to hours of innovative learning and play.

 The CPD Programme builds skills in using plants to deliver playful learning.

 The Resource Library includes links to organisations, websites, blogs, books and videos.

-Six EU countries have contributed to this unique resource - find out more about the partners by clicking through to their websites.
+Six EU countries have contributed to this unique resource.
+Find out more about the partners by clicking their logo.

 The University focuses on excellence in research, teaching and business engagement.
 It prides itself on building close relationships between students and staff, and on serving the wider community, through promoting its economic, cultural and social wellbeing.

 The main goal of Gedania 1922, besides the training of footballers and coaches, is the combination of science, innovative education and sport activities.
 The educational programme of alternative schools and the preschool combines emotional intelligence development with introducing ICT tools and elements of science into school and preschool education in the form of free play.